cybergu0ck/notes/engineering/software/programming/cpp/oops/inheritance.md

 ## Access Control in Inheritance

+- For any given point in the code, if a public member of the base class would be accessible, then the derived-to-base conversion is also accessible, and not otherwise.

 ### Protected Members

 - Like public, protected members are accessible to members and friends of classes derived from this class.